Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyle-PrimitiveElement-PE_FrameTabBarBase-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 12
-    :digest: e6e6515cfb75bab04b6a4600069251dd
+    :digest: 560f2597f1a0307fec5d725570d30eb8

-The frame that is drawn for a tab bar, ususally drawn for a tab bar that isn't part of a tab widget.
+The frame that is drawn for a tab bar, usually drawn for a tab bar that isn't part of a tab widget.